 The flight school staff can help you match up your flying goals with the most suitable training programs and pilot certification levels.
 For example, earning a sport pilot certificate requires less total training than a private pilot certificate, but offers fewer piloting privileges, limits you to one passenger, and prohibits flight in some types of airspace.
 Earning a private pilot certificate requires more total training, but allows you to fly bigger, more powerful aircraft and is a leg up on higher levels of certification and training.
 Obtaining a medical certificate issued by an aviation medical examiner is required to exercise a private pilot certificate, whereas a sport pilot can operate on the basis of a valid U.S. driver’s license—and even that’s not required for operating a glider or a balloon.

 Whichever path you choose, a practical test comes at the end of flight training, based on your meeting experience and knowledge requirements you will find in the appropriate study publications and attested to by your instructor.
 You can review these requirements in the federal aviation regulations and in the FAA’s Airman Certification Standards.

 Your schedule and learning style are important factors to consider.
-Home study guided by your instructor is a popular option.
+Home-study ground school guided by your instructor is a popular option and there are several on-line providers that allow you to progress at your own pace.
 If a classroom setting works best for you, it’s important to know if the school provides ground school classes as well as flight training.
-If not, some educational institutions offer adult-education pilot ground school that can prepare you for the knowledge test for the pilot certificate you seek.
+If not, some educational institutions offer in-person adult-education pilot ground school that can prepare you for the knowledge test for the pilot certificate you seek.